 A theological studies program involves a more scholarly and academic look at Christianity and the Bible.
 It aims to enhance students’ knowledge in systematic, practical and contemporary theology as well as ethics, philosophy and world religions.
 Graduates of a theological studies program can pursue careers as postsecondary teachers in theology, biblical scholars, Bible translators and more.

-A Master of Divinity degree prepares graduates for full-time ministry as pastors, missionaries and chaplains.
+A Master of Divinity online program prepares graduates for full-time ministry as pastors, missionaries and chaplains.
 The program also prepares students for further studies in a doctoral program.
 The curriculum provides a strong foundation in the Bible, theology, church ministry and church organization.
 Students develop advanced skills in critical thinking, research and writing.